kevin004/Biotools/README.md

 # Biotools
 IP: Need to create tests for each individual file.
 Tests are created for the BioTools.py file already.
-    Will also update the FastaParser for more information instead of simply for use in testing purposes.
+    Will also update the FastaParser for more advanced parsing; for now, it is simply used for testing purposes.

 BioTools uses composition and has a BioAnalyzer class object, BioSequence class object, and Biotranslator class object, and performs the following: Sequence manipulation, FASTA parsing, DNA homology, and determining possible coding sequences and their likelihood by examining consensus nucleotides.